 - Hot metal from a torch combined with residual hydrocarbons to create a flash fire which burned a segment of a worker’s arm.

-Oil rig workers are at risk of being harmed by several deadly conditions including asbestos.
+Oil rig workers are at risk of being harmed by asbestos.
 Used for several purposes by many companies for most of the 20th century, frequent exposure to asbestos has been linked to several fatal medical conditions including mesothelioma.

-In many cases, oil rig workers can be harmed by older asbestos in buildings that are moved or in some way disrupted.
+In many cases, oil rig workers can be harmed by asbestos in older buildings that are moved or in some way disturbed.

 Obtain the Assistance of a Texas Accident Attorney

-If you are one of the many workers whose life has been impacted by the devastating effects of oil rig accidents, contact our law office to obtain strong legal representation in this difficult time.
-Our legal counsel has significant experience helping workers whose lives have been significantly changed by these unfortunate events.
+If you are one of the many workers whose life has been impacted by the effects of an oil rig accident; contact our law office to obtain legal representation in this difficult time.
+Our legal counsel has experience helping workers whose lives have been significantly impacted by unfortunate events.
 Call our law office today for assistance with your case.